Ready to get your life in order and start getting more done?

 - It is important to know exactly what is and is not included in your hotel stay when creating your vacation budget.
 Be sure to check whether your rate includes special features (like a great pool), food (breakfast or happy hour), parking (sometimes up to $30 a day extra), resort fees, internet fees, and taxes, which vary greatly by state.

-- If you are traveling for a week or more, be sure to check whether your hotel has laundry facilities; being able to do a load of laundry mid-trip can greatly reduce the number of items you will need to bring.
+- If you are traveling for a week or more, maybe check into a by-owner vacation rental like HomeAway or Airbnb.
+That way you’d be able to do a load of laundry mid-trip which can greatly reduce the number of items you will need to bring.
+Not to mention having access to a full kitchen so you can save BIG on meals.

 - Eating out is expensive and can easily kill your vacation budget, even if you’ve vowed to stay strong.
 The fact is that hungry people make bad money decisions!
 Avoid getting stuck in a situation where you need to pay for overpriced meals by packing an overabundance of healthy snacks.
 Make sure to bring things that won’t melt or spoil in a hot car, such as nuts, crackers, dried fruit, granola bars.